pillaikartik10/python-covid-data-analysis/README.md

-# python-covid-data-analysis
+# Web Scraping and Basic Data Analysis on COVID Data using Python

-A basic project in Python and Jupyter Notebook, to scrape and analyse some Coronavirus-related data
+A basic project in Python and Jupyter Notebook, to scrape and analyse some Coronavirus-related data.

+*app.py* is the **Python** source code for scraping data from [worldometers.info](https://www.worldometers.info/coronavirus/).
+It uses BeautifulSoup library to parse the data from the website.
+The resultant data is stored in csv format with the file name *corona.csv*

+Basic data analysis is done on the *corona.csv* file using **Jupyter Notebook**.